roadie-demo/getting-started/scaffolder/publish-standalone-tech-docs/README.md

   2. Creates the required files for TechDocs:
      - `MKDocs.yaml`: The configuration file for the repositories TechDocs.
      - `/docs/index.md`: The index page for the repositories TechDocs.
-  3. Create the optionally specified subdirectories and files:
+  3. Create the optionally specified documentation groupings and files:
-     - `/docs/subdirectoryName/index.md`: The index page for the subdirectory.
+     - `/docs/documentationGrouping/index.md`: The index page for the grouping.

 ## TODO's